-- Research associate or senior researcher in a government agency or private firm
+- Research associate or senior researcher in a national laboratory, governmental agency or private firm

 After completing basic coursework in three areas (either geophysics, geochemistry, hydrogeology or sedimentology), you choose to specialize your coursework and research in a discipline within the geosciences.
 Our faculty have research programs in geochemistry, spatial data analysis and informatics, geophysics, glacial geomorphology, earth science education, hydrogeology, igneous petrology, remote sensing, sedimentary systems and basin analysis, sedimentary petrology and economic geology.
 In your fourth semester, you begin your dissertation in which you design and carry out an original research study.
 During this program, you will present your work in poster or oral format at at least one professional conference and have a first-authored paper accepted for publication in a peer-reviewed journal.